Pros And Cons For Self-Employed Persons To Make Voluntary Contributions (VC) To All Your CPF Accounts

 Since Voluntary Contributions into CPF are irreversible, transferring money into it means you will have less money on hand.
 The only situation where you can get Voluntary Contributions refunded is if the amount exceeds the CPF Annual Limit or Basic Healthcare Sum (BHS).
 However, note that even if you have hit the Basic Healthcare Sum (BHS), you are still required to make mandatory MediSave contributions.

 This may pose a problem should you be faced with an urgent family matter or emergency that requires cash.
-Furthermore, if your business is hit with a crisis or requires more working capital, a good sum of cash may be sitting in your CPF accounts, while you have to scramble for more funds to invest into your business.
+Furthermore, if your business is hit with a crisis or requires more working capital, a good sum of cash may be sitting in your CPF accounts, while you have to scramble for more funds to invest in your business.

-It is advisable to set aside some liquid options as emergency funds, so that you can withdraw from quickly and without hassle.
+It is advisable to set aside some liquid options as emergency funds, so that you can withdraw quickly and without hassle.
 Remember that the primary purpose of CPF is for our long-term retirement needs, which is something to bear in mind when voluntarily channelling funds into your CPF.

 Subscribe To The DollarsAndSense Business Pass